The Department of Education's regulatory efforts are guided in part by two recent Executive orders.

 Section 3(e) of Executive Order 13777 calls on the Task Force to "seek input and other assistance, as permitted by law, from entities significantly affected by Federal regulations, including State, local, and tribal governments, small businesses, consumers, non-governmental organizations, and trade associations" on regulations that meet some or all of the criteria above.
 As part of our effort to solicit this feedback, we published a notice in the Federal Register.
 The comments we received in response to that notice are available at regulations.gov.

-The Task Force also has released two progress reports on its efforts:
+The Task Force also has released three progress reports on its efforts:

 Comment on Rules